Mysia, Victoria: History

-Mysia Post Office opened on 6 June 1877 and Mysia Railway Station office opened in 1883.
-Mysia closed in 1895, but reopened in 1911 replacing Mysia Railway Station office, finally closing in 1992.
+Mysia Post Office opened on 6 June 1877,and Mysia Railway Station office opened in 1883.
+Mysia closed in 1895 but reopened in 1911, replacing Mysia Railway Station office, before finally closing in 1992.

 The War Memorial School was opened on 9 November 1921 by the Earl of Stradbroke, Governor of Victoria.
 The school was funded by public subscription which raised 500 pounds.
-The building was restored in 1999, and is currently used as a community hall.
+The building was restored in 1999 and is currently used as a community hall.